Collybistin

-Collybistin is a brain specific protein identified as a regulator of the localization of gephyrin, inducing the formation of submembrane gephyrin aggregates that accumulate glycine and GABA receptors.
+Collybistin is a brain specific protein identified as a regulator of the localization of gephyrin, a primary scaffolding protein.
+In humans, it is encoded by the ARHGEF9 gene.
+Collybistin induces the formation of submembrane gephyrin aggregates that accumulate glycine and GABA receptors.
 In 2000 it was identified as a gephyrin binding partner, and an important determinant of inhibitory postsynaptic membrane formation and plasticity.
 Gephyrin and collybistin are recruited to developing postsynaptic membranes of inhibitory synapses by the trans-synaptic adhesion molecule neuroligin-2, where they provide the scaffold for the clustering of inhibitory postsynaptic receptors to form a functioning inhibitory synapse.